JeffHing/angular-test-context/README.md

 * There are no implementation details in the tests.
 The tests simply execute logical calls against the calculator's Page Object.
-* You can't determine what underlying framework is used to implement the calculator.
+* You can't determine from the tests what underlying framework is used to implement the calculator.

 **Note:** Abstracting out the underlying framework in your tests may not always be feasible, but it's a goal worth considering.